How to Keep a Goal Journal: 7 Tips & Strategies

 3. Choose the Most Important Goals

 Now that you have a list of all the goals you are interested in, it’s time to start prioritizing.
 After all, you can’t possibly achieve everything at once.
-You should start honing in on the most important goals first.
+Start honing in on the most important goals first.

 A great way to do so is by simply choosing the 3-5 key goals from your list and postponing the rest.
-Or if you want, you can use the Eisenhower Matrix, which is a framework designed to help you prioritize a list of action items or goals.
+You may use the Eisenhower Matrix, a framework designed to help you prioritize a list of action items or goals.

 Below is an example of an Eisenhower Matrix template:

-The Eisenhower Matrix can sort your goals into 4 quadrants:
+The Eisenhower Matrix can sort your goals into four quadrants:

-Using a system to prioritize your goals is a must for any goal-setting journal.
+Using a system to prioritize your objectives is a must for any goal-setting journal.
 Don’t make the mistake of ignoring this crucial step.

 4. Use SMART Goals

-When setting goals, make sure to use the SMART framework.
-SMART is a common acronym that stands for Specific, Measurable, Achievable, Relevant, and Time-based.
+When establishing goals, make sure to use the SMART framework.
+SMART is a common acronym for Specific, Measurable, Attainable, Relevant, and Time-based.

 The purpose is to have well-defined goals that meet realistic expectations.
 They should have an end date to track your progress over time.
 This is to prevent setting unrealistic targets that cause confusion and a lack of clarity.